stackbuilders/nuxt-utm/README.md

       referrer: "http://referrer.url", // Referrer URL
       userAgent: "User-Agent String", // User-Agent string of the browser
       language: "en-GB", // Language setting of the browser
+      landingPageUrl: "http://landingpage.url", // The URL of the page the user landed on
       screen: {
         width: 1728,
         height: 1117,